No one in the Philippines would air a documentary about press freedom. So Frontline is doing it itself.

 So for the first time in its four-decade history, Frontline has bought out a documentary’s distribution rights to make it directly available in the country most impacted by the film.
 “A Thousand Cuts” will be available free online in the Philippines starting March 13 on YouTube, as well as the show’s website.

-“While making the film, you never think that it’s not actually going to be shown in the Philippines,” said director Ramona Diaz.
+“While making the film, you never think that it’s not actually going to be shown in the Philippines,” director Ramona Diaz said.
 “I’m naive, I guess.
 I was like, ‘Oh there’s still press freedom, someone will pick this up, right?’
 I just never thought it would be this difficult to do.”

 The false veneer of a free press is something that Ressa and others reporting on Duterte’s violent drug war encounter daily.
 They can publish dogged reports, as Diaz explained, but they never know when another court case will be thrown at them.